stcd11/esptool/flasher_stub/README.md

 ``` shell
 make SDK_PATH=/path/to/my/esp_iot_sdk_dir
 ```
 The build process produces a JSON-formatted binary stub, `build/stub_flasher.json`.
-This can be embedded into esptool.py or tested standalone (see below).
+This can be tested standalone (see below).
+It also produces an equivalent `build/stub_flasher.json.py` which is preformatted as a Python string, ready to copy into esptool.py

 # Testing